kennzplays/BrainBinge-Study-App/replit.md

 ## Overview
 BrainBinge is a gamified study and quiz web application that uses AI to generate educational content **related to the user's favorite show or anime**.
 Users select subjects, describe topics they want to learn, enter their favorite show, choose question type, and receive AI-generated quiz questions or comprehensive topic breakdowns that connect the learning material to their favorite show.

+**Unique Feature**: All content includes **interactive answer checking** where users can click MCQ options or check free response answers, receiving instant feedback with explanations themed around their favorite show.

 ## Current State
-Fully functional MVP with all core features implemented and running on Flask server (port 5000).
+Fully functional MVP with all core features implemented, including interactive quiz functionality with dynamic XP rewards.
+Running on Flask server (port 5000).

 ## Recent Changes (November 16, 2025)
+- **Latest Major Update**: Added interactive answer checking system
+  - MCQ questions now display as clickable A/B/C/D buttons
+  - Users get instant feedback (correct/incorrect) with show-themed explanations
+  - Dynamic XP awards: +15 XP for correct MCQ answers, +5 XP for incorrect
+  - Free response questions show model answers with +10 XP
-- **Latest Update**: Added favorite show/anime integration and question type selection
+  - Changed question type selection from radio buttons to dropdown
-  - Added "Favorite show or anime" input field
-  - Added question type selection (Free Response vs Multiple Choice)
+  - Added support for "mixed" question type (both MCQ and free response)
+  - Added subtitle: "Turn any topic into a lesson based on your favorite shows and anime"

+- **Previous Updates**:
+  - Added favorite show/anime integration
   - Updated AI prompts to ALWAYS relate explanations and questions to user's favorite show
-  - Backend now accepts `favorite_show` and `question_type` parameters
+  - Backend accepts `favorite_show` and `question_type` parameters
-- Initial project setup and complete implementation
-- Flask backend with OpenAI AI Integrations for quiz and breakdown generation
-- Frontend with subject selection, topic input, and two generation modes
-- XP system with localStorage persistence and level progression
-- MathJax integration for LaTeX math rendering
-- Blue/white themed responsive design

 ## Tech Stack
 - **Backend**: Python 3.11 + Flask 3.0.0